timothyqiu/xiami-downloader/README.md

 * `-a <album id>` Adds all songs in an album to download list.
 * `-p <playlist id>` Adds all songs in a playlist to download list.
-* `-s <song id>` Adds a song to download list.
+* `-s <song id>` Adds a single song to download list.
-* `-f` Force mode.
-Overwrite existing files without prompt.
+* `-f` Force mode: overwrite existing files without prompting.
 * `-t urllib2|wget` Change the download tool.
-* `-h` Shows usage.
+* `-h` Displays usage.
-* `--no-tag` do not add tag.
+* `--no-tag` Do not add ID3 tags to the downloaded files.
-* `--directory` save all downloads into the directory.
+* `--directory` Specifies the download directory.
-* `--name-template` Filename template.
+* `--name-template` Path for the filename template file.
-* `--no-lrc-timetag` Remove timetag in lyric.
+* `--no-lrc-timetag` Do not add the timetag in lyrics.
 * `-un <email>` Vip account email.
 * `-pw <password>` Vip account password.

 `<song id>`, `<playlist id>` and `<album id>` can be retrived from URLs of Xiami.

-Default download tool is the built-in urllib2 on Windows, others will be wget.
+For downloading on Windows, this script will use the built-in urllib2-library.
+On all other OSes, it will use wget.

-Filename template defaults to `{id} - {title} - {artist}`.
+The default template for the filename is set to `{id} - {title} - {artist}`.
 The arguments are:

 * `{id}` ID
 * `{title}` Title of the track
 * `{artist}` Artist of the track

-If you have a Vip account, you can download 320K musics.
+If you have a Vip account, the script will download tracks in 320K.
+Remember to set the `-un` and `-pw` arguments accordingly.
-But notice that xiami has a limit of the musics downloaded in a short time, so you should have a rest between downloading a lot of musics.
+Note that Xiami has a limits the downloads.
+If you are downloading lots of tracks, make sure to pause between downloads.

 ## Example

-To download the album _Mahōtsukai no Yoru OST_, first refer to the url <http://www.xiami.com/album/511682> to get album ID: __511682__.
-Then use the following command to download:
+To download the album _Mahōtsukai no Yoru OST_, first obtain the album's ID from the url:  <http://www.xiami.com/album/511682> (__511682__).
+Then use the following command to download the album:

     python xiami.py -a 511682